Porcine TNF-alpha Antibody Summary

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

-Cytotoxicity Induced by TNF‑ alpha and Neutralization by Porcine TNF‑ alpha (Catalog # 690-PT) induces cytotoxicity in the the PK-15 porcine kidney epithelial cell line in a dose-dependent manner (orange line).
+Cytotoxicity Induced by TNF‑ alpha and Neutralization by Porcine TNF‑ alpha Antibody.
+Recombinant Porcine TNF-a (Catalog # 690-PT) induces cytotoxicity in the the PK-15 porcine kidney epithelial cell line in a dose-dependent manner (orange line).
 Cytotoxicity elicited by Recombinant Porcine TNF-a (0.05 ng/mL) is neutralized (green line) by increasing concentrations of Mouse Anti-Porcine TNF-a Monoclonal Antibody (Catalog # MAB6903).
 The ND50 is typically 0.005-0.02 µg/mL in the presence of the metabolic inhibitor actinomycin D (1 µg/mL).

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.

 - 1 month, 2 to 8 °C under sterile conditions after reconstitution.

 - 6 months, -20 to -70 °C under sterile conditions after reconstitution.

 Tumor necrosis factor alpha (TNF-alpha ), also known as cachectin and TNFSF2, is the prototypic ligand of the TNF superfamily.
 It is a pleiotropic molecule that plays a central role in inflammation, apoptosis, and immune system development.
 TNF-alpha is produced by a wide variety of immune and epithelial cell types (1, 2).
 Porcine TNF-alpha consisits of a 35 amino acid (aa) cytoplasmic domain, a 21 aa transmembrane segment, and a 176 aa extracellular domain (ECD) (3).
 Within the ECD, porcine TNF-alpha shares 69%‑86% aa sequence identity with bovine, canine, cotton rat, equine, feline, human, mouse, rat, and rhesus TNF-alpha.
 The 26 kDa type 2 transmembrane protein is assembled intracellularly to form a noncovalently linked homotrimer (4).
 Ligation of this complex induces reverse signaling that promotes lymphocyte costimulation but diminishes monocyte responsiveness (5).
 Cleavage of membrane bound TNF-alpha by TACE/ADAM17 releases a 55 kDa soluble trimeric form of TNF-alpha (6, 7).
 TNF-alpha trimers bind the ubiquitous TNF RI and the hematopoietic cell-restricted TNF RII, both of which are also expressed as homotrimers (1, 8).
 TNF-alpha regulates lymphoid tissue development through control of apoptosis (2).
 It also promotes inflammatory responses by inducing the activation of vascular endothelial cells and macrophages (2).
 TNF-alpha is a key cytokine in the development of several inflammatory disorders (9).
 It contributes to the development of type 2 diabetes through its effects on insulin resistance and fatty acid metabolism (10, 11).